E J Barker Fellowship

 Scope and eligibility

 Academic and teaching staff of the University employed in their current position for a minimum of 12 months, in either a continuing or fixed-term position which extends for at least one year beyond the completion of the proposed program submitted, are eligible to apply for the Fellowship.
-The Fellowship will not normally be made available to Executive Deans/Directors.
+The Fellowship will not normally be made available to Deans/Directors/General Managers.

 The Fellowship may be used for a structured program to support and enhance the professional knowledge, skills and abilities of University staff.
 Examples of appropriate activities include: inter-institutional visit(s) to other Universities (especially dual-sector institutions), TAFE Institutes and/or professional association(s); advanced leadership and/or discipline specific short courses; study tours and/or industry placements.
 The Fellowship is not available to fund research, research training or formal award courses.

-Applicants for the Fellowship must be able to demonstrate how the proposed program supports the University's Charter, particularly the University's values and current priorities.
+Applicants for the Fellowship must be able to demonstrate how the proposed program supports the Transforming Lives and Enhancing Communities - Strategic Plan 2018 – 2022 (pdf, 3.99mb), particularly University values and current priorities.
 The program must be of relevance to the applicant's current position and/or career development.

-Applications require the endorsement of the relevant Executive Dean/Director.
+Applications require the endorsement of the relevant Dean/Director/General Manager.
 Deans will use the Performance Review and Development Program (PRDP) to help identify, support and encourage Fellowship nominations.
 The successful applicant will be required to confirm the ways in which they will seek to transfer and share their Fellowship experiences with work colleagues and the broader University community.

 The Fellowship is valued at a maximum of $12,000 and all funds allocated must be expended within one year of the announcement of the Fellowship.